Diet for Bipolar 1 Disorder: 3 Foods To Avoid and 3 To Eat | MyDepressionTeam

 1. Chocolate and Caffeinated Drinks

-Although caffeine tends to have mild effects on most people, it can make mood episodes worse in people with bipolar 1.
-If your mood is stabilized, it’s best to avoid drinking more than two cups daily of coffee or other caffeinated drinks, such as chocolate, tea, energy drinks, and sodas.
+Although caffeine tends to have mild effects on most people, it can make mood episodes worse for people with bipolar 1.
+If your mood is stabilized, it’s best to avoid drinking more than 2 cups of coffee a day.
+This also applies to other caffeinated drinks, such as tea, energy drinks, and sodas.
+You may want to limit chocolate or chocolate-based beverages too — they also can be sources of caffeine.
+Some people may experience headaches, fatigue, or irritability when reducing caffeine intake, so a gradual approach when cutting back might be helpful.

 If you’re starting to experience symptoms of a manic or mixed episode, your doctor may recommend avoiding caffeine entirely.
-Caffeine can also interfere with your bipolar 1 medications, including lithium (Lithobid).
-Try substituting noncaffeinated herbal teas instead of regular coffee or tea.
+Caffeine can also interfere with bipolar 1 medications, including lithium.
+Even small amounts of caffeine can trigger unwanted side effects like restlessness and sleep problems.
+Try substituting noncaffeinated herbal tea instead of regular coffee or tea.

 2. Sugary Foods and Drinks

-To help cut back on extra sugar, opt for naturally sweetened and nutritious foods to satisfy a craving for something sweet.
-Reach for fresh fruits or healthier snacks like natural nut butter on whole-grain toast or a smoothie made with unsweetened milk and frozen fruit.
+To help cut back on extra sugar, opt for naturally sweetened and nutritious foods, which can satisfy cravings without giving you more sugar than you need.
+Other good options include fresh fruits and healthier snacks, like natural nut butter on whole-grain toast or a smoothie made with unsweetened milk and frozen fruit.

 3. Grapefruit and Grapefruit Juice